BenjaminPeter/BenjaminPeter.github.io/README.md

-# Chen Lab Website
+# Peter Lab Website

-This is the website of the Chen Lab at the University of Rochester
+This is the website of the Peter Lab at the University of Rochester

 This website template was adapted from the wonderful Allan Lab website (https://github.com/allanlab/allanlab)